pswpswpsw/pswpswpsw.github.io/_pages/about.md

 ## About me

+\textbf{Update: I will be joining the Rensselaer Polytechnic Institute as a Tenure-Track Assistant Professor in the Department of Mechanical, Aerospace, and Nuclear Engineering starting 2023 Fall}.

 My name is Shaowu Pan (Chinese: 潘韶武).
 I am currently a Postdoctoral Scholar at the Unversity of Washington-Seattle collaborating with [Nathan Kutz](https://faculty.washington.edu/kutz/) and [Steven Brunton](https://www.eigensteve.com/).

 My research experiences include